A MODELL-LEÍRÁS MAGYAR VERZIÓJA MÉG NINCS TELJESEN KÉSZ!!!

 Egyéni értékek

-Input windows
+Input sheets

 In order to run the model, approppriate information must be provided.
-Three types of information are needed: the definition of the scenarios (e.g. duration of forestation program, is the rate of forestation constant etc.), the specifications of the scenarios (e.g. the annual rate of forestation), and the characteristics of the forest at the first year of the run.
+Three types of information are needed: the definition of the scenarios (e.g. duration of forestation program, is the rate of forestation constant or not etc.), the specifications of the scenarios (e.g. the annual rate of forestation), and the characteristics of the forest at the first year of the run.
+On input sheet 1, some very general parameters of the scenario(s) are set.
+Based on some of these parameters, other, more detailed parameters can be set in input sheet 2.
+All inputs are set in four steps.

-First calendar year of scenario
+First calendar year of the simulation

 This information is only needed to use it on graphs showing the results.
 The simulation can start at any calendar year past or future.